djanyreason/FSO_02/README.md

 # FSO_02
-Excercises for Part 2 of Full Stack Open
+Repository for excercises in Part 2 of Full Stack Open: https://fullstackopen.com/en/part2